foundation/motion-ui/docs/javascript.md

 # JavaScript

-Motion UI includes a small JavaScript library that can play transitions.
+Motion UI includes a small JavaScript library that can play transitions, although this specific library is not required to take advantage of Motion UI's CSS.
 Animating in reveals a hidden element, while animating out hides a visible element.

 The library is available on `window.MotionUI`, or can imported with a module system.